elixir-lang/elixir-lang.github.com/ja/getting-started/binaries-strings-and-char-lists.markdown

 104
 ```

-You can see that, instead of containing bytes, a char list contains the code points of the characters between single-quotes (note that by default IEx will only output code points if any of the integers is outside the ASCII range).
-So while double-quotes represent a string (i.e. a binary), single-quotes represent a char list (i.e. a list).
+You can see that, instead of containing bytes, a charlist contains the code points of the characters between single-quotes (note that by default IEx will only output code points if any of the integers is outside the ASCII range).
+So while double-quotes represent a string (i.e. a binary), single-quotes represent a charlist (i.e. a list).

-In practice, char lists are used mostly when interfacing with Erlang, in particular old libraries that do not accept binaries as arguments.
-You can convert a char list to a string and back by using the `to_string/1` and `to_charlist/1` functions:
+In practice, charlists are used mostly when interfacing with Erlang, in particular old libraries that do not accept binaries as arguments.
+You can convert a charlist to a string and back by using the `to_string/1` and `to_charlist/1` functions:

 ```iex
 iex> to_charlist "hełło"